Josh-XT/AGiXT/docs/1-Getting started/0-Quick Start.md

 ```

 Choose Option 1 to run AGiXT with the latest stable release.
 This is the recommended option for most users.
 If you're not actively developing AGiXT, this is the option you should choose.

+Options 2 and 3 will run the project on your local machine.

 ### Running and Updating AGiXT